-Just exactly what did we do?
 I have forgotten most of it, but here are a few of our adventures.

 - Francis used to hide and throw rocks at me every time I went outside.
 He was West Head’s version of the rock-throwing hillbilly Ernest T. Bass on “The Andy Griffith Show.”

 - Francis revved up his toy cars and stuck them in my hair.
 Ouch!
 Mooooommmmm!